Ross Linnett on Goal Setting for Online Inclusion

 Even by applying the best web design practices and being in compliance with the relevant laws and guidelines, all of these needs are impossible to accommodate simultaneously without additional software.
 That’s where Recite Me comes in.
 Our technology and supporting services bridge the gap between accessibility and usability.
 We create more inclusive online experiences by giving people as many choices as possible in how they view and consume the information on a webpage.
 Put simply, accessibility + usability = inclusion.

 Web Accessibility Guidelines & Statutes

-The World Content Accessibility Guidelines (WCAG) provide minimum standards that all businesses should adhere to.
+The Web Content Accessibility Guidelines (WCAG) provide minimum standards that all businesses should adhere to.
 WCAG guidelines define how content should be made more accessible to those with disabilities, and at Recite Me, we stand by the 4 main cornerstone principles by making online content:

 Perceivable – Accommodating for various sensory differences.
 For example, our toolbar provides text-to-speech in 35 languages and also offers the option to convert website text or documents like PDFs into audio files.